deberinoo/tp/docs/DeveloperGuide.md

 ---

-### Adding a Note to a Person
+### Adding Notes to a Person

-1. Prerequisites
+1. Viewing an existing note
-    * Have at least one person in the address book.
-    * View this person using `list` or `find`.
+    1. Prerequisites: Have at least one person in the address book.
+View this person using the `list` or `find` command.
     2. Test case: `note 1`
-   Expected: Note of person displayed.
-Empty if there are no previous notes.
+       Expected: Note of the person is displayed.
+It will be empty if there are no previous notes.

+2. Appending a note
+    1. Prerequisites: Have at least one person in the address book.
+View this person using the `list` or `find` command.
-3. Test case: `note 1 a/Need help with multiplication`
+    2. Test case: `note 1 a/Need help with multiplication`
        Expected: Note is appended to the first person's notes.
 Updated note is displayed.

+3. Overwriting a note
+    1. Prerequisites: Have at least one person in the address book.
+View this person using the `list` or `find` command.
-4. Test case: `note 1 o/Need help with division`
+    2. Test case: `note 1 o/Need help with division`
-   Expected: Note is overwritten with new note.
+       Expected: Note is overwritten with the new note.
 Updated note is displayed.

+4. Clearing a note
+    1. Prerequisites: Have at least one person in the address book.
+View this person using the `list` or `find` command.
-5. Test case: `note 1 c/`
+    2. Test case: `note 1 c/`
        Expected: Note is cleared.
 Empty note is displayed.

-6. *{ more test cases ... }*

----

-### Saving Data

-1. Dealing with missing/corrupted data files
-    1. *{ explain how to simulate a missing/corrupted file, and the expected behavior }*
-    2. *{ more test cases ... }*
+5. *{ more test cases ... }*

 ---